sakimastringer/Sakima-Stringer-P1/README.md

 Components:

-Timer: Player must pick the correct image of the 6 imgaes that matches the the main image before the time elapses.
+Player must pick the correct image of the 6 imgaes that matches the main image.
-This timer will have 3 settings:
-Hard - 3 seconds
-Medium - 6 seconds
-Easy - 9 seconds

-Main Image: This is the image the the player will have to find
+Main Image: This is the image the player will have to find

 6 Images: One of these images the player will have to match to the main image.